Test-Time Training on Video Streams: Analysis on Locality

 \subsection{Empirical Analysis}

 Table \ref{tab-ablation} contains ablations on our two forms of memory: implicit and explicit.
-Both forms of memory contribute to the improved performance of our final method over single-image TTT-MAE \cite{ttt-mae}.
-Beyond these basic ablations, we further analyze three aspects of our method.
+Both forms of memory contribute to the improvement of \emph{Online TTT-MAE} over \emph{TTT-MAE No Memory} \citep{ttt-mae}.
+Beyond these basic ablations, we further ablate three aspects of our method.

-\textbf{Offline MAE.} Here we describe the process of \emph{Offline MAE All Frames}, also presented at the beginning of the paper as the yellow bars in Figure \ref{fig-bars}.
+\paragraph{Offline TTT-MAE.} This ablation, presented at the beginning of the paper as the yellow bars in Figure \ref{fig-bars}, trains a single model for each test video.
 It lives in a new setting, where all frames from the entire test video are available for training with the self-supervised task, e.g. MAE, before predictions are made on that video.
-This provides strictly more information than the streaming setting, where only current and past frames are available. \emph{Offline MAE All Frames} trains a different model for each test video.
-The frames are shuffled into a training set, and gradient iterations are taken on batches sampled from this set, in the same way as from the sliding window in Online TTT-MAE.
-To give \emph{Offline MAE All Frames} even more unfair advantage, we report results from the \emph{best iteration on each test video}, as measured by actual test performance, which would not be available in real deployment.
+Strictly more information is provided here than the streaming setting, where only current and past frames are available.
+The frames are shuffled into a training set, and gradient iterations are taken on batches sampled from this training set, in the same way as sampled from the sliding window in \emph{Online TTT-MAE}.
+To give \emph{Offline TTT-MAE All Frames} even more advantage, we report results from the best iteration on each test video, as measured by {actual test performance}, which would not be available in real world.
 For many videos, this best iteration number is around 1000.

-\textbf{Window size.} The choice of whether to use explicit memory is far from binary.
-On one end of the spectrum, window size $k=1$ degenerates into not using explicit memory at all.
-On the other end, $k=\infty$ comes close to \emph{Offline MAE All Frames}, except the future frames are not trained on since they are not available.
+\paragraph{Window size.} The choice of whether to use explicit memory is not binary.
+On one end of the spectrum, window size $k=1$ is the same as \emph{Implicit Memory Only}.
+On the other end, $k=\infty$ comes close to \emph{Offline TTT-MAE All Frames}, except that the future frames cannot be trained on for $k=\infty$.
 Figure \ref{fig-window} analyzes the effect of window size on performance.
-We observe that too little memory hurts, so does too much.
-This observation makes intuitive sense: frames in the distant past become less relevant for making a prediction on the current frame, even though they provide more data for TTT.
-Figure \ref{fig-locality} illustrates our intuition.
+We observe that too little memory hurts, but so does too much.
+This observation makes intuitive sense: frames further in the past become less relevant on average for making a prediction on the current frame, even though they provide more data for TTT.
+Figure \ref{fig-locality} illustrates this intuition.